Mercury Villager: First generation (1993–1998)

-Launched in July 1992 as a 1993 model, the Mercury Villager was introduced at the 1992 Chicago Auto Show.
-Introduced alongside the Nissan Quest, the 1992 Mercury Villager was the first Mercury since 1960 produced without a Ford counterpart.
+Launched alongside the Nissan Quest in July 1992 as a 1993 model, the Mercury Villager was introduced at the 1992 Chicago Auto Show.
+Having forgone the minivan segment since the 1986 introduction of the Ford Aerostar, the 1993 Mercury Villager was the first Mercury since 1960 produced without a Ford (or Lincoln) counterpart.
+In 1993 and 1994, an independent Austrian importer called Sauber (no relation to the F1 team) brought in a small number of Villagers and sold them under their own name.

 Chassis specification

 The first-generation Villager uses the front-wheel drive Ford VX54 platform.
 While using a Ford codename, the platform is an evolution of the 1989-1994 Nissan Maxima (J30 chassis).
 Using a 112.2-inch wheelbase, the chassis shares nearly an identical wheelbase with a standard-wheelbase 1984-1995 Chrysler minivan (an inch longer than a short-wheelbase Chevrolet Astro).

 The Villager uses MacPherson struts for the front suspension and leaf springs for the solid rear axle.
-The front brakes were vented discs with rear drums (Rear disc brakes were included on models eqipped with the trailer towing package); anti-lock brakes were fitted as standard equipment.
+The front brakes were vented discs with rear drums (Rear disc brakes were included on models equipped with the trailer towing package); anti-lock brakes were fitted as standard equipment.

 Powertrain

 The first-generation Villager (and its Quest counterpart) was powered by a single engine through its production.
-Sharing its engine with the Nissan Maxima, the Villager was powered by a 3.0L Nissan VG30E V6 (detuned from 160 to 151 horsepower).
+Sharing its engine with the Nissan Maxima, the Villager was powered by a 3.0-liter Nissan VG30E V6 (detuned from 160 to 151 horsepower).
 A Jatco-supplied 4-speed automatic was the sole transmission offering.

 In the development of the VX54 model line, Ford requested several design changes from Nissan before it would use the engine.
 Along with making the VG30E a non-interference engine, Ford requested the addition of an oil level sensor and the relocation of the oil filter assembly (for better access).